 Besides being a sweetener, honey offers some health benefits too.

-- Energy-dense: A teaspoon of honey gives approximately 20-30 calories.
-It can be added to the child’s meals to meet their total calorie requirement.
+1. Energy-dense: A teaspoon of honey provides 20-30 calories and can be added to a child’s meal to meet their total calorie requirement.
+Also, its high carbohydrate content makes honey a great post-activity snack for a quick energy boost.
 If you give honey to your child, choose low GI honey like acacia, which will support their overall health (5).

 Despite its several benefits, probably the most widespread medicinal use of honey is for the treatment of cough and cold.